 Open from Tuesday to Saturday from 10.00 a.m. to 7.00 p.m.

-a vinyl records shop which specialises in soul and black music.
+A vinyl records shop which specializes in soul and black music.
 If you want to meet the owner, he’s hiding behind the counter!
 Feel free to ask him for advice and hunt in the stock of 45’s.

 Open from Monday to Saturday from 11.00 a.m. to 7.30 p.m.

-Ironmonger’s, kitchen-ware shop (which specialises in cutlery), kitchen and cake-making utensils… you can find absolutely EVERYTHING at the Empereur!
+Ironmonger’s, kitchen-ware shop (which specializes in cutlery), kitchen and cake-making utensils… you can find absolutely EVERYTHING at the Empereur!

 The shop has been open since 1845 which accounts for its title of “the oldest ironmonger’s in France and beyond”.
 Everything you need and cannot find elsewhere is at Maison Empereur (and to top it all it rhymes!)